dionclive-04/fampay-data-eng-assignment/README.md

 * Modular, readable, and maintainable code
 * Vectorized Pandas operations for performance
 * Clear separation between transformation logic and I/O

----

-## Summary

-This project focuses on **data correctness, clarity, and engineering discipline** rather than shortcuts.

-The goal was to build a solution that:

-* Produces accurate financial aggregates
-* Can be reasoned about and extended
-* Reflects real-world data engineering practices
 *